oracle-devrel/cd3-automation-toolkit/docs/sync-cli-jenkins.md

 !!! note
     It is recommended to stick to using the toolkit either via CLI or via Jenkins.***

-There can be scenarios when you need to update the **terraform_files** folder manually via CLI.
+There can be scenarios when updating the terraform_files folder manually via CLI is necessary..
 Below are some examples:

 - You executed setUpOCI script to generate tfvars for some resources via CLI.
 - You updated **variables_<region\>.tf** file to update image OCID or SSH Key for Compute or Database etc.